lsst/LDM-PMT/index.rst

 * Level 2 denotes cross-subsystem milestones (for example, DM milestones that affect the Camera Subsystem)

-* Level 3 denotes cross-team milestones within a subsystem (for example, Middleware milestones that effect the DRP Team)
+* Level 3 denotes cross-team milestones within a subsystem (for example, Middleware milestones that affect the DRP Team)

 * Level 4 denotes internal milestones within a team.

-*O(few hundred)* milestones have been defined to-date to track the progress of DM activities.

-Relationship between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can *block* other milestones, or they can *relate* to other milestones.
+Relationships between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can *block* other milestones, or they can *relate* to other milestones.

 Baseline Long-Term Plan
 -----------------------

 Planning packages, together with milestones form the *Baseline Plan*.
-The plan is under change control.
+This plan is under change control.

-The plan is stable.
-Any change to the plan, including changing scope, cost or schedule, must be approved by the appropriate change control body:
+As such, most changes to the plan, including changing scope, cost or schedule, must be approved by the appropriate body.
+Specifically:

-* Change Control Board approval for any non-trivial change to a planning package or Level 1 and Level 2 milestone
+* Change Control Board approval is required for any non-trivial change to a planning package or Level 1 or 2 milestone;

-* DM's TCT approval for Level 3 milestones
+* DM :abbr:`TCT (Technical Control Team)` approval is required for changes to level 3 milestones;

-* no approval is needed for Level 4 milestones, however any non-trivial change must be communicated to the DM team
+* No approval is required for Level 4 milestones, however any non-trivial change must be communicated to the DM team;

-* trivial changes, such as small corrections / clarifications to narrative that do not affect scope, time or budget are allowed without approval.
+* Trivial changes, such as small corrections / clarifications to narrative that do not affect scope, time or budget are allowed without approval.

 Typically, adjustments to Level 1, 2 and 3 milestones are made every 6 or 12 months.
 Changes to Level 4 milestones can occur more frequently.